Garden Troubleshooting: Is Your Soil the Problem?

 Knowing what’s at stake can make you a better gardener

-So how do these soilborne pathogens arrive in your garden in the first place to wreak havoc?
+So how do these soilborne pathogens arrive in your garden in the first place?
 Many soilborne pathogens are endemic, with naturally occurring populations already living in the ground almost everywhere.
 These unwanted guests, however, can also arrive in your garden in one of two other ways: on foreign soil or on new plants.
 Flooding can bring contaminated soil from elsewhere; you might amend your planting area with soil or compost that contains invisible pathogens, or you might use tools or equipment encrusted with infested soil.
 These pathogens can also lodge themselves inside a plant.
 Strawberry transplants, artichoke divisions, and asparagus crowns can harbor soilborne pathogens.
 In rare cases, some of these pathogens can even invade seeds.

 Why worry?
 First, no gardener is immune to losses from soilborne diseases because they can affect every cultivated plant species.
 Even native vegetation growing in the wild has soilborne enemies.
 Not only is the list of belowground adversaries extensive but also each plant species is susceptible to multiple attackers.
 Tomatoes, for example, can die from any of eight pathogens found in the ground.
 Second, soilborne diseases can cause extensive damage to the whole plant—and even to an entire crop.
 A soilborne pathogen attacks the essential connection between plant and soil: the roots and crown.
-When those parts are compromised, the plant often first wilts and then collapses and dies.
+When those parts are compromised, the plant often wilts and then collapses and dies.
 A third reason for concern is that the pathogens causing these diseases are capable of long-term survival.
 Designated by researchers as “soil inhabitants,” these microorganisms can live in soil for many years, even when their favorite plant hosts are absent.